kreauniv/comp308/source/stacks-and-scope.rst

 calculations.
 For example, we'll have to repeat the whole distance calculation code whenever we need to do it.

-We can invent another type of value -- the "block" -- which contains a list of instructions (a "program") that we can store bound to a symbol and "invoke" whenever we need.
+We can invent another type of value -- the ":index:`block`" -- which contains a list of instructions (a "program") that we can store bound to a symbol and "invoke" whenever we need.
 Surprisingly, this requires only a small change to our stack-machine.
 We'll also have to add a :rkt:`do` instruction that will pop a block off the top of the stack and run its program on the stack.

 .. code-block:: racket